mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2021

+1. Zhang, S., Zhu, F., Yan, J., Zhao, R., & Yang, X. (2021).
+Zero-cl: Instance and feature decorrelation for negative-free symmetric contrastive learning.
+In *International Conference on Learning Representations*.

+   -  To prevent collapse, TP develop two novel methods by decorrelating on different dimensions on the instance *embedding stacking matrix*, i.e., Instance-wise (ICL) and Feature-wise (FCL) Contrastive Learning
+      -  ICL: instance wise whitening? previous use whitening transformation to reduce the information redundancy on feature-wise.
+   -  Zero-CL mainly enjoys three advantages:
+      - Negative free in symmetric architecture.
+      - By whitening transformation, the correlation of the different features is equal to zero, alleviating information redundancy.
+      - Zero-CL remains original information to a great extent after transformation, improves the accuracy against other whitening transformations
+   -  Extensive experimental results on CIFAR-10/100 and ImageNet
+   -  Related works: Instance wise or feature wise according to dimension.
+      -  IW: neg-pos: SimCLR, InfoNCE, MoCo, BYOL
+      -  FW: Barlow Twin, VICReg

 1. Bulat, A., Sánchez-Lozano, E., & Tzimiropoulos, G. (2021, June).
 Improving memory banks for unsupervised learning with large mini-batch, consistency and hard negative mining.
 In *ICASSP 2021-2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)* (pp. 1695-1699).
 IEEE.